yimango/ht6-2022-project/README.txt

 The goal of this Chrome extension is to provide a convenient means of learning just 3 new French vocabulary words a day through a pop-up in the top right corner.
 It's something that we, the devs, wish we had as we trudged through IB French in all four years of high school.

-Madame Hoffschmidt-- we did it.
+Cher Mme Hoffschmidt-- we did it.